Zhi-704/FlightManager/README.md

 # FlightManager
 An interface to navigate and filter through a database.
+Uses SQLite and Python for implementation.